gyorilab/emmaa/doc/architecture/analysis.rst

   PIK3CB?"
 - Mechanistic path properties with constraints: e.g., "How does treatment with PD-325901 lead to EGFR activation?"
-- Simple intervention properties: e.g., "What intervention can reduce ERK activation by EGF?"
+- Simple intervention properties: e.g., "What is the effect of Selumatinib on ERK activation by EGF?"
 - Comparative intervention properties: e.g., "How is the effect of targeting MEK different from targeting PI3K on the activation of ERK by EGF?"